Vanderbilt Travel Risk Assessment Committee

 - Vanderbilt reserves the right to suspend or cancel travel at any time, should VTRAC determine that the situation in a country/destination deteriorates to a level that is no longer acceptable.
 In such cases, the applicant understands that the university is not responsible for reimbursement for expenses related to withdrawal.

-- Complete action steps listed in the Basic Safety and Security Checklist.
+- Complete action items listed in the Safety and Security Checklist.

 Denied Requests for Exception